bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 In contrast, the best feedback would clearly be $(4,0)$, as this would imply that our guess was equal to the secret code and we just won.

 {{< note >}}
-Due to symmetry and the lack of feedback, there is actually no need to enumerate all possible secrets prior to the first guess.
+Due to symmetry and the lack of feedback, there is actually no need to enumerate *all* possible secrets for the first guess.
 It is sufficient to consider $(0,0,0,0)$, $(0,0,0,1)$, $(0,0,1,1)$, $(0,0,1,2)$ and $(0,1,2,3)$ to cover all unique columns.
 {{</ note >}}